Enjoy the Moment

 Enjoy the Moment is a 2002 album, a collaboration of guitarist Randy Napoleon and organist Jared Gold, featuring Quincy Davis on drums.

 "Enjoy the Moment" is also the name of the title song, written by Napoleon.
-“The melody came to me walking down Broadway with some friends.
-It's a song about appreciating friendship,” noted Napoleon about the title song.
+Speaking about the title song, Napoleon noted, “The melody came to me walking down Broadway with some friends.
+It's a song about appreciating friendship”.

 Later collaborations between the artists include Napoleon's 2006 album, Randy Napoleon: Between Friends, which also features Davis and Gold and includes bass guitarist David Wong and pianist Benny Green.
 Gold's 2008 album, Solids & Stripes, features Napoleon on guitar.